 - a mixture of housing

-- detailed proposals for the area, as the project progresses
+- will inform detailed proposals for the area, as the project progresses

 You can read the Community Manifesto on the Whitehouse Street project website Go to https://whitehousestreet.com/ (opens new window).

-We want to continue to work with the local community, businesses and interest groups as we develop our plan for the regeneration of the area.
-Proposals for regeneration will be informed by a mix of:
+We want to continue to work with the local community, businesses and interest groups as more detailed plans for the regeneration of the area are developed.

 Find out more